abpframework/abp/docs/en/solution-templates/microservice/how-to-use-with-abp-suite.md

 * You should run this command in the directory of your host application, and your microservices should be up and running.
 * The command will generate proxy classes for your microservice in the host application, which you can see under the **ClientProxies** folder.

-> **Note:** After each entity generation/modification in your service, then you should run this command to update client-proxies.
+> **Note:** After each entity generation/modification in your services, then you should run this command to update client-proxies.

 2. Configure the application for the static client proxy: